Deformation Theory for Finite Cluster Complexes: Preliminaries

-We remark that property T0 implies the first and third conditions in Remark \ref{rem:canonical}, since property T0 is equivalent to saying that the kernel of $\rho$ is zero.

 \begin{rem}[Standard Action] Assume that $T^2(S)^H=0$.
 Then a semiuniversal base space $Z$ for $Y$ is (the formal completion of) $\Aff^p$, where $p$ is the dimension of $T^1(S)^H$.
 Indeed, because of the vanishing of $T^2$, there are no obstructions to lifting deformations to higher and higher order.
 In general, this identification is not canonical.
-See Remark \ref{rem:negative} for a criteria to take $Z$ and $\cY$ to be algebraic.

 In the $\TT$-equivariant setting above, the $\TT$-action on $Y$ induces a $\TT$ action on this affine space $\Aff^p$.
 For a coordinate $t$ of $\Aff^p$ corresponding to an element of $T^1(S)^H$ of degree $\ba$, $\TT$ acts on $t$ with weight $-\ba$.
 In particular, the action of $\TT$ on $\Aff^p$ has a dense orbit if and only if $T^1(S)^H$ has a basis of semiinvariant functions whose degrees are linearly independent.
+Indeed, the dimension of a general orbit of $\Aff^p$ under a torus action is equal to the dimension of the convex cone generated by the weights for this action; in this instance the generators are the opposites of the degrees of $T^1(S)^H$.
+Since $T^1(S)^H$ is $p$-dimensional, the claim follows.

-In this case, we will say that $\TT$ induces a \emph{standard action} on $Z$. \end{rem}
+In the case that $\Aff^p$ has a dense $\TT$-orbit, we will say that $\TT$ induces a \emph{standard action} on $Z$. \end{rem}